-- If the skin around your nose, fingernails or mouth starts turning blue or grayish.
-(4)
+- If the skin around your nose, fingernails or mouth starts turning blue or grayish (3).

 How To Treat Croup During Pregnancy?

-While you are pregnant, your doctor will try and avoid all possible medication or procedures that may harm your unborn baby or you.
-Depending on the severity of your condition, your doctor will suggest the following treatment: (5)
+While you are pregnant, your doctor will try and avoid all possible medication or procedures that may cause complications or harm your fetus or you.
+Depending on the severity of your condition, your doctor will suggest the following treatment (5):

 - Your doctor may prescribe a mild pain relief medication to reduce the discomfort.
 Make sure you check with your doctor that this medication is safe for use during pregnancy.

 - Speak to your doctor about the various liquids you can and should consume to ease the condition.

 - In some cases, you may require an oxygen mask to ensure both you and your baby get adequate oxygen.
 Your doctor will recommend this if he notices any difficulty in your breathing.